virtualritz/arewevfxyet/README.md

-# README
+# Are We VFX Yet

 ## What is this?

 The Rust community has a number of websites dedicated to keeping track of the state of the ecosystem for specific purposes. (e.g. [arewewebyet](https://www.arewewebyet.org) and [arewelearningyet](https://www.arewelearningyet.com))

-This one tracks the state of the ecosystem for Game Development in Rust.
+This one tracks the state of the ecosystem for VFX in Rust.

 ## Contribute